coin3d/coin/testsuite/reproducers/sonodekitpath-object-model/README.md

 # SoNodeKitPath object-model contract probe

-This directory contains a candidate Coin 4 contract and implementation-blind probes.
-It does not contain the fix and is intentionally not wired into the normal CTest target while the frozen baseline is expected to violate several requirements.
+This directory contains the Coin 4 contract and implementation-blind probes used to characterize the historical behavior and verify the fix.
+The probes remain separate from the normal CTest target so they can also be compiled against an unmodified baseline.

 The probes separate: